-These exams are useful as preparation for surgery, but limited for diagnosis.
+These exams are only useful as a preparation for surgery, but limited for diagnosis.

-- Cat-scan and colonoscopy can detect large nodules of deep endometriosis when occluding the bowel.
-This however are extremely rare findings.
+- Cat-scan and colonoscopy can detect very large nodules of deep endometriosis when occluding the bowel.
+This however is extremely rare.

-- MRI is widely used -overused- for endometriosis and for pain in general.
+- MRI is overused for endometriosis and for pain in general.